pace-neutrons/Horace/documentation/smg/04_building_with_cmake.md

 CMake provides a way to generate build files across multiple platforms.
 It also ships with a script to aid in compiling Matlab mex libraries.

+The following process is roughly what the build scripts automate.

 1. After cloning the Horace repository, open the CMake GUI and select the root of the repository as the source.